Gabbar Singh (character): Development

-Gabbar Singh was modelled on a real-life dacoit Gabbar Singh Gujjar who had menaced the villages around Gwalior in the 1950s.
-Any policeman captured by the real Gabbar Singh had his ears, and nose cut off, and was released as a warning to other policemen.
-Gabbar Singh was also inspired by larger-than-life characters in Pakistani author Ibn-e-Safi's Urdu novels.
+Gabbar Singh was modelled on Gabbar Singh Gujjar, a dacoit who had menaced the villages around Gwalior in the 1950s.
+Any policeman captured by Gujjar had his ears, and nose cut off, and was released as a warning to other policemen.
+The fictional Gabbar Singh was also inspired by larger-than-life characters in Pakistani author Ibn-e-Safi's Urdu novels.
 Sippy wanted to avoid the clichéd idea of a man becoming a dacoit due to societal issues, as was the case in other Indian films, and focused on Gabbar being an emblem of pure evil.
 To emphasise the point of Gabbar being a new type of villain, Sippy avoided the typical tropes of dacoits wearing dhotis and pagris and sporting a Tika and worshipping "Ma Bhavani"; Gabbar would be wearing army fatigues.